 Sam was about to take her first sip when she noticed a pair of men’s Italian shoes step up to her table.
-She lifted her eyes.
-He was ruggedly striking with wild curly hair and a dark beard.
+She lifted her eyes to a striking male with wild curly hair and a dark beard.
 He wore a gold chain that rested on his bare chest, his silk shirt unbuttoned to reveal a tuft of chest hair.

-She looked up into his smiling eyes.
+She looked into his smiling eyes.
 He showed her his teeth that glistened under the disco lights and held out his hand to her.
-She took it without a second thought, and was on the floor before she’d had even a sip of her drink!
+She took it without a second thought and was on the dance floor before she’d had a sip of her drink!

-Samantha smiled at her luck because this man was leading her with simple aplomb and gentle nudges she hardly needed to follow.
-He was a master maneuvering her effortlessly across the floor.
-When he twirled her away and found her again; when he dipped her in his arms.
-And when the dance ended he’d arched her back, grinning like a Cheshire cat.
+Samantha smiled at her luck because this man was leading her with simple aplomb and gentle nudges she needed to follow.
+He was a master maneuvering her across the floor.
+When he twirled her away and found her again; when he dipped her in his arms, and when the dance ended, he’d arched her back, grinning like a Cheshire cat.

-He said, “Please don’t go anywhere” and led her back to her table.
+“Please don’t go anywhere,” he said when he led her back to her table.

 “Sorry, I can’t.”
 She said and strolled to the ladies room, head held high.

 Entering the restroom Sam caught a flash of herself in the mirror.
-She’d forgotten she was wearing the dark wig.
-It was a startling image; black eye-makeup running, she appeared like some banshee from hell.
+She’d forgotten she had worn the dark wig this evening.
+It was a startling image.
+Black eye-makeup running, she appeared like some banshee from hell.
 Samantha cleaned up her mascara with a tissue and tugged at the stupid wig to make sure it was secure.
-She smoothed the fabric of her red leotard.
-It was opaque and taught enough to support firm breasts, and so she felt confident going bra-less.
 She lifted her skirt to be sure the high-cut leotard was in place before she swam back into the crowded dark disco and found her sister Caroline seated at their table with a young man.

-Sam sipped her drink, “No, of course not, but you’re right he is a good dance partner.”
+Sam sipped her drink, “No, but you’re right he’s a good dance partner.”

 “Ah, two beauties in one family,” he said.